pivot-access-ltd/bma-offline-docs/src/select-and-import-images.md

 2. [How do I use other image mirrors to download images?](#heading--image-mirrors)
 3. [How do I import and provision non-Ubuntu images?](#heading--other-images)

-rad-end

-rad-begin /deb/2.9/ui
-Note that it is possible to build your own images in a limited sense: see [MAAS Image Builder](/t/maas-image-builder/2861). rad-end

-rad-begin /deb/3.0/ui
-Note that it is possible to build your own images in a limited sense: see [MAAS Image Builder](/t/maas-image-builder/4000). rad-end

-rad-begin /snap/2.9/ui
-Note that it is possible to build your own images in a limited sense: see [MAAS Image Builder](/t/maas-image-builder/2855). rad-end

-rad-begin /snap/3.0/ui
-Note that it is possible to build your own images in a limited sense: see [MAAS Image Builder](/t/maas-image-builder/3998). rad-end
+Note that it is possible to build your own images in a limited sense: see [MAAS Image Builder](/t/maas-image-builder/nnnn).

-rad-begin   /snap/2.9/ui   /deb/2.9/ui /snap/3.0/ui /deb/3.0/ui

 <a href="#heading--import-maasio-image-ui"><h2 id="heading--import-maasio-image-ui">Importing images from maas.io</h2></a>

 The 'Images' page shows what images and architectures have been selected and downloaded.
 By default, MAAS will automatically grab the most recent Ubuntu LTS releases (and amd64 architecture).
 Below, we have selected two additional releases:

 <a href="https://discourse.maas.io/uploads/default/original/1X/d208922f1126ec92f6ef06cfaa5e16dbbfc613d0.png" target = "_blank"><img src="https://discourse.maas.io/uploads/default/original/1X/d208922f1126ec92f6ef06cfaa5e16dbbfc613d0.png"></a>
-rad-end

-rad-begin /deb/2.9/ui
 You can tell MAAS to sync images hourly, at the region level, using a toggle switch in the top-right corner of the screen.
-See [Boot image sources](/t/images/2705#boot-image-sources)) for more details.
+See [Boot image sources](/t/images/nnnn#boot-image-sources)) for more details.
 We highly recommended synching images hourly.
-Syncing at the rack controller level (from regiond) occurs every 5 min and cannot be disabled. rad-end

-rad-begin /deb/3.0/ui
-You can tell MAAS to sync images hourly, at the region level, using a toggle switch in the top-right corner of the screen.
-See [Boot image sources](/t/images/3960#boot-image-sources)) for more details.
-We highly recommended synching images hourly.
-Syncing at the rack controller level (from regiond) occurs every 5 min and cannot be disabled. rad-end

-rad-begin /snap/2.9/ui
-You can tell MAAS to sync images hourly, at the region level, using a toggle switch in the top-right corner of the screen.
-See [Boot image sources](/t/images/2699#boot-image-sources)) for more details.
-We highly recommended synching images hourly.
-Syncing at the rack controller level (from regiond) occurs every 5 min and cannot be disabled. rad-end

-rad-begin /snap/3.0/ui
-You can tell MAAS to sync images hourly, at the region level, using a toggle switch in the top-right corner of the screen.
-See [Boot image sources](/t/images/3958#boot-image-sources)) for more details.
-We highly recommended synching images hourly.
-Syncing at the rack controller level (from regiond) occurs every 5 min and cannot be disabled. rad-end
+Syncing at the rack controller level (from regiond) occurs every 5 min and cannot be disabled.

-rad-begin   /snap/2.9/ui   /deb/2.9/ui /snap/3.0/ui /deb/3.0/ui
 Click the 'Save selection' button to initiate the import.
 MAAS will present existing images along with the newly-selected ones.
 The latter will have their status updated as the import is processed:

 <a href="https://discourse.maas.io/uploads/default/original/1X/f7daa92c97f1ada61c2172044d43856ed3e14b5f.png" target = "_blank"><img src="https://discourse.maas.io/uploads/default/original/1X/f7daa92c97f1ada61c2172044d43856ed3e14b5f.png"></a>